 Giusto Pio

-Giusto Pio was an Italian violinist, composer, arranger, conductor, and painter.
-He is best known for his long-standing collaboration with Franco Battiato.

 Giusto Pio (Castelfranco Veneto, January 11, 1926 – Castelfranco Veneto, February 12, 2017) was an Italian violinist, composer, arranger, conductor, and painter.

-He is best known for his long-standing collaboration with Franco Battiato.
-This partnership produced major successes such as *Centro di gravità permanente*, *L'era del cinghiale bianco*, *Voglio vederti danzare*, *Il vento caldo dell'estate*, *Alexanderplatz* (a major hit composed by the two for Milva), *Cuccurucucù*, *I treni di Tozeur* (performed by Battiato and Alice at the Eurovision Song Contest), *Per Elisa* (winner of the 31st Sanremo Festival), *Radio Varsavia*, and many others, including *Un'estate al mare* (a major hit written for Giuni Russo), *Bandiera bianca*, *No Time No Space*, *Messaggio*, and more.
+He is widely known in Italy for his long-standing artistic partnership with Franco Battiato.
+This collaboration gave rise to some of the most iconic songs in Italian music history, including Centro di gravità permanente, L'era del cinghiale bianco, Voglio vederti danzare, Il vento caldo dell'estate, Alexanderplatz (a major hit written for Milva), Cuccurucucù, I treni di Tozeur (performed by Battiato and Alice at Eurovision), Per Elisa (winner of the 31st Sanremo Festival), and Radio Varsavia; as well as Un'estate al mare (a hit written for Giuni Russo), Bandiera bianca, No Time No Space, Messaggio, and many more.

 Releases